 Now, here is that paragraph edited so that it applies to retail with the words retailers and shoppers instead of cities and residents:

-Taking a clue from Florida’s mantra, real estate developers dialed up hip, tiny apartments designed for creative residents and outfitted them with coffee bars, gyms, pool tables, bocce courts, pool decks and fire pits.
+Often taking a clue from Florida\’s mantra, real estate developers dialed up hip, tiny apartments designed for creative residents and outfitted them with coffee bars, gyms, pool tables, bocce courts, pool decks and fire pits.
 Mayors invested in better sidewalks, bike lanes and business incubators aimed at nurturing the new arrivals and keeping them around longer.

 To be honest, for those who are lagging behind in understanding how the power of the creative class can play into economic success, a tremendous amount of work is needed.
-It’s simple but that doesn’t mean it’s easy.
-We all live in fear of another Ron Johnson-esque premature pivot right off a cliff making dramatic changes before customers were ready.
-Winners and survivors must study the massive impact the creative class has had and continues to have on the next gens and put them front and center.
+It\’s simple but that doesn\’t mean it\’s easy.
+We all live in fear of another Ron Johnson-esque premature pivot right off a cliff making dramatic changes before its customers were ready.
+Winners and survivors must study the massive impact the creative class has had and continues to have in the next gens and put them front and center.
 Iterative, table-stakes retailing will not connect with the creative class.